caroline-jin/vtc-automation/README.md

 * Click "Create a SQL Database" at the bottom of the window (unless you have already created one you want to use.)
 * Fill out the prompts, making sure to note your username and password if you want to edit your SQL database later on.
 * Click on your newly created database then "Next".
 Fill out the required data for the connection string and copy the connection string.
 Click Finish.
-* Finally, click "Publish" and check the url for where the final product is.
+* Finally, click "Publish" and check the url for where the final product is. <br>
 For http to https redirection (for use of the SQL database), under "Development Tools," click "Extensions" and add HTTPS Redirect.
 In appsettings.json, there is a section for a connection string "ContextDB," that you can also add your connection string.
 All future edits of the website code can be published in a similar manner from Visual Studios.